 The Cancer Genetics Program is designed to increase knowledge in the area of hereditary cancer genetics.
 This slide-based, expert-led course provides a comprehensive collection on an array of topics related to the genetic cancer risk assessment process.
 The course addresses ways to improve the taking and documenting of family history, as well as interpreting those results.
 The program is composed of site-specific sections on core concepts that include recognition of hereditary cancer syndromes, quantitative risk assessment, establishing a cancer risk assessment service, and special counseling and ethical, legal, and social issues in cancer genetics.

 - Recognize genetic testing for common cancer syndromes and how to interpret Variants of Unknown Significance (VUS)

 - Consider the emergent strategies and the latest advances in early detection cancers (breast, GI, etc.)

-IMPORTANT NOTE: The Cancer Genetics Program expires on May 28, 2017.
-Users must complete all necessary course components by this date to be eligible to claim CME credit.
+- This course expires on April 20, 2019.
+Participants must complete all necessary course components by this date to receive credit.